 I’ve been on many adventures around the world and exploring-castles.com is the result of days out in Europe, and my interest in History and Geography, alongside my passion for photography.

-Anyway, when I’m not typing frantically on my Mac, I enjoy hiking, travel, and reading fiction on my Kindle.
+In my spare time, I enjoy hiking, travel, and reading fiction on my Kindle.

 So what’s this crazy passion for old castles?

 There’s something which really grabs me about castle ruins.
 It’s something a bit desolate and also a bit spooky – they’re a little comment on the impermanence of human achievement.